pamolloy/linuxbootchain/board/radxa/rock5-itx-plus/readme.md

-Adding a jumper to the 2-pin `RECOVERY` header next to the UART header causes Radxa's U-Boot to boot the Radxa Roobi OS installer from the eMMC.[^1] Their Electron app supports installing their custom forks of mainstream distros or their own distribution based on Debian to either an SD card or NVMe drive, but not the on-board eMMC since it is used to store Roobi OS.
+Adding a jumper to the 2-pin `RECOVERY` header next to the UART header causes Radxa's U-Boot to boot the Radxa Roobi OS installer from the eMMC.[^1] Their Electron app supports installing their custom forks of mainstream distributions or their own distribution based on Debian to either an SD card or NVMe drive, but not the on-board eMMC since it is used to store Roobi OS.

 ### Serial console

 The Radxa Rock 6 ITX+ has a 3-pin UART header next to the SD card slot.

-Baudrate for this board is 1500000.
+The baudrate for this board is 1500000.

 ### Login